Chart Color Schemes

 The level of cultural diversity witnessed in Brookfield was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Brookfield, compared to most local markets, exhibited higher cultural diversity, with 11.2% of residents speaking a language other than English at home and 32.0% born overseas.
-Christianity was the predominant religion in Brookfield, accounting for 55.4%.
-However, Judaism showed an overrepresentation, comprising 0.6%, compared to 0.3% in Greater Brisbane.
+Brookfield's population, as of 2016 Census data, showed higher cultural diversity than most local markets with 11.2% speaking a language other than English at home and 32.0% born overseas.
+Christianity was the predominant religion, accounting for 55.4%.
+Judaism, however, was overrepresented at 0.6%, compared to 0.1% in Greater Brisbane.

 Frequently Asked Questions - Diversity